History Files

 This expansion was almost certainly caused by the adoption of horse-drawn wagons by the Indo-Europeans.
 This led to the use of chariots in war, and finally to riding horses for various purposes.

 There are various theories about the precise location of their original homeland.
 A personal leaning is for the most probable theory, that they were originally located somewhere on the northern edge of the Caucasus Mountains.
 These form a range of peaks which sits between the Black Sea and the Caspian Sea and which today is largely within the borders of Georgia and the southern tip of Russia.
-The IEs then expanded out from there, most of them going north into the steppes.
+The IEs then expanded out from there, most of them going north into the steppe.

 Map of Indo-Europeans c.6000 BC